juggah/network-costs/blogpost.md

 ## Service Virtual Network

-Do not confuse the service "Virtual Network" with the resource Virtual Network.
+⚠️ Do not confuse the service "Virtual Network" with the resource Virtual Network.
 The costs for the service virtual network are assigned to each resource that generate them.
+(VMs, VM Scale Sets, AKS)

 Virtual Networks are free so you will never find them in your cost analysis.
 All network related costs are assigned to the resources and services that generate them.